eye3/nkit4nodejs/README.md

     npm install nkit4nodejs

-# XML to JavaScript Data conversion
+# XML to JavaScript data conversion

 Suppose, we have this xml string: